 Option 1: Security Clearance Filter

-Another way to do this and achieve similar results is by adding a few companies and selecting the “Extended Search” box.
+Another way to do this and achieve similar results is by adding a few companies and selecting the “Included Similar Companies” box.
 Doing so will search for similar companies to those that you've input.

-Tip: When searching for candidates based on company or industry it doesn't hurt to add the clearance terms in the related skills section.
+Tip: When searching for candidates based on company or industry it doesn't hurt to add the clearance terms in the preferred skills section.

 Top Secret, Top Secret Clearance, Security Clearance, TS Clearance, TS SCI, TS/SCI, TS / SCI, Special Access Program, Full Scope Poly, CI Poly, SSBI, DoD, Special Agent, CISSP, SBI, SCI, SIDA

 Some additional ones that may be of use:

 Single Scope Background Investigation, Sensitive Compartmented Information, Department of Defense, DoD, DIA, NGA, NSA, Department of Homeland Security, DHS, Department of Justice, DoJ, FBI, Department of State, DoS, ANACI, Advance National Agency Check with Inquiries, NACLC, National Agency Check with Law and Credit, MBI, Moderate Risk Background Investigation, NACLC, Personal Subject Interview, PRSI, SSBI-PR, SSBI Periodic Reinvestigation, PPR, Phased Periodic Reinvestigation, PRS, Periodic Reinvestigation-Secret, T3, T3R, Tier 3, Tier 3 Reinvestigation, T5, T5R, Tier 5, Tier 5 Reinvestigation, Yankee White, CI, FSP, FS, LS, Lifestyle Poly, Interim Top Secret, Interim TS / SCI, IRS - MBI, ISSA / CISSP, NAC, NASA, NATO